Organic Farming in Luxembourg

 Raw Milk

 In 2024, organic raw milk production in Luxembourg increased to 4,972 tonnes (+72 tonnes y/y).
-This shows increased organic milk production as organic dairy farms expand and consumer demand for organic dairy products grows.
+This reflects challenges in organic milk production, including feed costs and processing capacity.

 Bovine Meat

-In 2024, organic bovine meat production in Luxembourg fell to 177 tonnes (-60 tonnes y/y), highlighting production constraints in organic beef farming.
+In 2024, organic bovine meat production in Luxembourg fell to 177 tonnes (-60 tonnes y/y), demonstrating growth in organic beef production as market demand for organic meat increases.

 Chicken